danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 With dependency injection in place, the app no longer knows anything about which implementations we use.
-The only part of the app that now knows about the api, a database etc. is the `IoC` folder, where everything is registered.
-This makes it very easy to change implementations later on, since we just have to register the new implementations at one single place.
+The only part of the app that now knows about the api, a database etc. is the `IoC`.
+This makes it easy to change implementations later, since we just have to change implementations at a single place.

 ## Conclusion

 Well done!
-You have created an app that uses Alamofire to fetch data from an api.
-It also injects a `RequestRetrier` and a `RequestAdapter` to Alamofire to change how it adapts all outgoing requests and handles any failing ones.
-Very nice!
+You have created an app that uses Alamofire to fetch data from an api and that also injects a `RequestRetrier` and a `RequestAdapter` to Alamofire to change how it adapts all outgoing requests and handles any failing ones.
+We also use Realm to implement an offline layer, as well as IoC to get a flexible architecture.

 I hope this was helpful.
-Do not hesistate to throw your thoughts and ideas at me.
-You can comment here or @ me on [Twitter]({{page.twitter}}).
+Don't hesistate to connect with me on [Twitter]({{page.twitter}}) if you want to discuss further.